BALLOON LAUNCH 101

 FLIGHT PREDICTION & LANDING LOCATION

-The Cambridge University website utilizes the Global Forecasting System (GFS) model, which updates every six (6) hours.
-It will only calculate flight predictions for launch times less than 180 hours (~1 week) into the future.
-For our launches, the predicted landing locations from this website (obtained the night before the launch) have deviated from the actual landing locations by anywhere from one (1) mile to 14 miles.
-On average, we have found that the predicted landing locations are usually accurate to within about 3-5 miles.
+The Cambridge University website utilizes the Global Forecasting System (GFS) model, which updates every 6 hours.
+It will only calculate flight predictions for launch times less than 180 hours (7.5 days) into the future.
+For our launches, the predicted landing locations from this website (obtained right before the launch) have deviated from the actual landing locations by anywhere from as little as 1 mile to as much as 19 miles.
+On average, we have found that the predicted landing locations are usually accurate to within about 7 miles.

 BEFORE LAUNCH DAY